Avilocap/ODB/readme.md

 ## Database configuration
-1. Instalamos [MySQL Community Server 8.0.19](https://dev.mysql.com/downloads/mysql/).
-Seguimos los pasos y creamos una contraseña temporal para el usuario root.

-2. Abrimos una consola de mysql:
+1. Install [MySQL Community Server 8.0.19](https://dev.mysql.com/downloads/mysql/).
+Follow the steps and create a password for root user.

+2. Open mysql console with:

 `mysql -u root -p`

- y la contraseña que hemos configurado en la instalación.

-3. Cambiamos la contraseña de root:

-`UPDATE mysql.user SET authentication_string='password' WHERE user='root' and host='localhost';`

-4. Creamos la base de datos de nuestro proyecto:
+ and the password you just have chosen in the installation step.

+4. Create the database of the project with the following command:

 `CREATE DATABASE IF NOT EXISTS oculusdb;
 ALTER DATABASE oculusdb   DEFAULT CHARACTER SET utf8   DEFAULT COLLATE utf8_general_ci;